Transport in the United Kingdom: Transport trends

+The adoption of plug-in electric vehicles is widely supported by the British government through the plug-in car and van grants schemes and other incentives.
+About 745,000 light-duty plug-in electric vehicles had been registered in the UK up until December 2021, consisting of 395,000 all-electric vehicles and 350,000 plug-in hybrids.
+In 2019, the UK had the second largest European stock of light-duty plug-in vehicles in use after Norway.

 Greenhouse gas emissions

 A critical issue for the transport sector is its contribution to climate change emissions.
 Transport became the largest sector of greenhouse gas emissions in 2016.
 Since 1990 carbon dioxide emissions from transport in the UK have reduced by just 4% compared with an economy-wide reduction of 43%.
 Emissions from surface transport accounted for 22% of carbon dioxide emissions in the UK in 2019 with cars being responsible for over half of that.
 The Climate Change Committee has suggested that transport will need to cut its emissions to zero by a mix of demand reduction, the adoption of more efficient combustion engine vehicles, changing to non-car based modes and electrification of the fleet.